-Reduced power series in two variables with coefficients in a field of characteristic zero satisfy a well-known formula that relates a codimension related to the normalization of a ring and the jacobian ideal.
+Reduced power series in two variables with coefficients in a field of characteristic zero satisfy a well-known formula that relates a codimension related to the normalization of a ring and the Jacobian ideal.
 In the general case Deligne proved that this formula is only an inequality; Garc{\'i}a Barroso and P{\l}oski stated a conjecture for irreducible power series.
-In this work we generalize Kouchnirenko's formula for any degenerated power series and also generalize Garc{\'i}a Barroso and P{\l}oski's conjecture.
-We prove the conjecture in some cases using in particular Greuel and Nguyen.
+In this work we generalize Kouchnirenko's formula for any reduced power series and also generalize Garc{\'i}a Barroso and P{\l}oski's conjecture.
+We prove the conjecture in some cases using in particular Greuel-Nguyen's results.

 \subjclass[2020]{Primary 14H20, 14G17,14B05, 32A05; Secondary 14M25 14Q05}

 \keywords {trees, Newton polygon, field of arbitrary characteristic, $\delta$-invariant, Milnor number}